M4A1 Sherman: First Into Production, when it began production, It Was The Most Advanced Tank In The World.

 This was virtually the same tank as the M4, with the same motor and automotive systems and armament.
 The key difference was the cast upper hull.
 The upper hull was one huge single casting.
 This was a very hard thing to do with casting technology at the time, and something the Germans could not have reproduced, they lacked the advanced technology, and facilities needed to do so.
 Everything from hatches to wheels, and turrets, and guns were interchangeable with the M4 and other Sherman models.

-The US Marines used one battalion of these tanks on the Cape Gloucester campaign, all small hatch M4A1 75 tanks.
+The US Marines used one company of these tanks during the Cape Gloucester campaign, all small hatch M4A1 75 tanks.
 This was the only use of this type by the U.S. Marines.

 The M4A1 saw extensive upgrades, including a large hatch hull, used with both 75mm and 76mm turrets.